Kyriosity/read-write/README+/pencraft/README+/memes/README.md

 <picture><img alt="&nbsp;&nbsp;LIFE Magazine in 1957 predicts both e-cars and FSD" src="../../../_rsc/_img/snap/media/1957.02.25_LIFE_Page8_FSD.jpg" /></picture><br/>

 > ELECTRICITY MAY BE THE DRIVER.
-One day your car may speed along an electric highway, its speed and steering automatically controlled by electronic devices embedded in the road.\
+One day, your car may speed along an electric highway, its speed and steering automatically controlled by electronic devices embedded in the road.\
 _LIFE Magazine, 25 Feb 1957, Page&nbsp;8 (Available on Google Books)_

 </details>